RidhimaGupta4/AB-Testing-Case-Study/README.md

 ## 💡 What This Project Demonstrates

-This project was built to show end-to-end product analytics thinking — not just running a test and reporting a p-value.
+This project was built to show end-to-end product analytics thinking, not just running a test and reporting a p-value.
 The experiment was pre-registered before data collection to prevent p-hacking.
 The revenue metric was tested non-parametrically because a t-test on lognormal data gives wrong answers.
 The segmentation results are explicitly framed as exploratory to avoid overclaiming from underpowered sub-groups.

 The SRM check, novelty effect detection, and Bonferroni correction are the things that separate analysts who understand experimentation from those who only know the formula.
-The business impact section translates the statistical result into a number a finance team or product manager can act on — with an honest confidence range rather than a single point estimate.
+The business impact section translates the statistical result into a number a finance team or product manager can act on, with an honest confidence range rather than a single point estimate.

 ---